Vítězslav Jaroš: Loan to Sturm Graz

 On 9 January 2024, Jaroš signed a new contract with Liverpool and joined Austrian Bundesliga club Sturm Graz on loan.
 He made the first European appearance of his career on 15 February 2024 in a 4–1 win over Slovan Bratislava in the UEFA Europa Conference League.
 On 1 May 2024, he was part of the side that won the 2023–24 Austrian Cup after 2–1 victory over Rapid Wien in the final.
 He made 21 appearances in all competitions during his loan spell which concluded with winning the 2023–24 Austrian Bundesliga to complete the double and end Red Bull Salzburg's 10-year-long title-winning streak.

 Return to Liverpool

 On 5 October 2024, Jaroš made his Liverpool and Premier League debut, replacing Alisson in the 79th minute of a 1–0 away victory over Crystal Palace.
 He made his full debut for the club on 30 October 2024, starting in a 3–2 away win against Brighton & Hove Albion in the EFL Cup, earning praise for a fingertip save onto the post from a Simon Adingra header in the 50th minute.
 Jaroš received a Premier League medal for Liverpool on 25 May 2025 for his efforts during the season.
 He became the first Czech to win the league since Petr Čech with Chelsea in 2015.

 Loan to Ajax

 On 18 June 2025, Jaroš signed a new contract with Liverpool and joined Eredivise club Ajax on a season long loan, taking the number 1 shirt.
+On 17 September 2025, he made the first UEFA Champions League appearance of his career, in a 2–0 defeat against Inter Milan at the Johan Cruyff Arena.
+He made 26 appearances in all competitions before suffering a serious knee injury in training in February 2026 that would rule him out injured for the remainder of the season.